 07 of 24

-Two things to look for in a coupon organizer: one, make sure it's functional enough to use in the kitchen (i.e. when you're clipping coupons, it's easy to slip the coupons into and has a pockets for built-in organization).
-And two, it's light enough to travel with, as you'll be using coupons outside of your home.
+There are two things to look for in a coupon organizer.
+One, make sure it's functional enough to use in the kitchen (i.e. when you're clipping coupons, it's easy to slip the coupons into and has pockets for built-in organization).
+And two, ensure that it's light enough to travel with, as you'll be using coupons outside of your home.

 08 of 24

 Store cutting boards vertically.
-I've seen people use a bakeware holder, a file folder rack, and a dish rack, but the best and simplest method is to just prop it against the cabinet wall for easy retrieval.Continue to 9 of 24 below.
+You can repurpose a bakeware holder, a file folder rack, or a dish rack, but the best and simplest method is to just prop it against the cabinet wall for easy retrieval.Continue to 9 of 24 below.

 09 of 24